Sanjay-n-k/classroom-voting-system/README.md

 ## Functioning
 <ul>
+<li>First the admin have to register on admin portal.</li>
-<li>First the candidates have to register on candidate portal.</li>
+ <li>Next the candidates have to register on candidate portal.</li>
 <li>Next, Students/users/voters have to register on voters' Portal.</li>
 <li>Then Voter Login -> Voter can vote. also can change their demographic details.
 Once voted, it cant be changed.
 (Of course, admin can grant permission if necessay)</li>
-<li>Admin Login - Admin can see real time voting percentage against each candidate and in last can declare the winner</li>
+<li>Admin Login - Admin can see real time voting percentage against each candidate, students who have voted and in last can declare the winner</li>
 </ul>